Patrick Green, EdD

 Office #: Sullivan Center 283

-Dr. Patrick M. Green, serves as the Founding Director of Loyola’s Center for Experiential Learning since 2007.
+Dr. Patrick M. Green, serves as the Executive Director (Founding Director) of Loyola’s Center for Experiential Learning since 2007.
 The Center for Experiential Learning (CEL) at Loyola University Chicago houses four (4) university-wide programs, including service-learning, academic internships, undergraduate research, and the learning portfolio (ePortfolio) program.
 As a Clinical Instructor of Experiential Learning, Dr. Green teaches a variety of general elective experiential learning courses, engaging students in service-learning, community-based research, internship experiences, and undergraduate research.

 Dr. Green’s research includes the impact of experiential learning programs on skill development and career development (funded by the National Association of Colleges and Employers Research Foundation Grant), the meaning-making processes of reflection in service-learning/experiential learning, and the intersection of electronic portfolios with engaged learning (Inter/national Cohort for Research on ePortfolios).
 He co-edited a volume on international service-learning entitled Crossing Boundaries: Tension and Transformation in International Service-Learning (Stylus Publishing, 2014).
 In addition, his research has led to multiple publications, including: The Michigan Journal of Community Service Learning, (Spring 2007); a chapter in The Future of Service-Learning (2009); a chapter in Undergraduate Research Offices and Programs: Models and Practices (2012) and numerous presentations at national conferences, including the International Research Conference on Service-Learning and Community Engagement (IARSLCE), the National Society for Experiential Education (NSEE), and the Association for American Colleges and Universities (AAC&U).

 Dr. Green serves on a number of non-profit boards and the boards of educational organizations committed to community renewal.
 He was nominated and chosen as an Engaged Scholar for National Campus Compact, a national organization that fosters civic education and the civic purpose of higher education.
 He currently serves as the Chair of the Board of Directors of the International Association for Research on Service-Learning and Community Engagement (IARSCLE).

 BA in History and Literature, Loras College (Dubuque, IA)